At least 1 person dead after small plane crashes in southern Wisconsin, police say

-The plane had taken off from Watertown Municipal Airport, about 4 miles (6.4 kilometers) from the crash site.
-It crashed around 9 a.m. at Brandt Quirk Park in Watertown, a city in Dodge and Jefferson counties about 48 miles (77 kilometers) northwest of Milwaukee.
+The plane had taken off from Watertown Municipal Airport, about 4 miles from the crash site.
+It crashed around 9 a.m. at Brandt Quirk Park in Watertown, a city in Dodge and Jefferson counties about 48 miles northwest of Milwaukee.

 Watertown Police Chief Robert Kaminski said the crash was fatal, but he didn’t say how many people died.
 He said more information would be released later.